 ABOUT UNSUNG STUDIO

-The first time I saw the title of the book, ‘Stranger in a Strange Land’, I thought, ‘That is the title of a book about me'.
-My life’s journey has been marked by searching; for sanctuary, for a sense of home, for love.
-From my youngest years, I have found refuge and reply to this longing in music, esoteric philosophy, imagination and a process of self-examination rooted in embodied contemplative practice.
+The first time I saw the title of the book, ‘Stranger in a Strange Land’, I thought, That is the title of a book about me.
+My life’s journey has been marked by longing.
+From my earliest memory, I have found refuge and reply to this longing in music, esoteric philosophy, imagination and a process of self-inquiry rooted in embodied contemplative practices.

 *all site photography by R. Drouin unless noted

 *Bricolage is a French loanword that means the process of improvisation in a human endeavor.
 In the arts, bricolage is the construction or creation of a work from a diverse range of things that happen to be available, or a work created by mixed media.

 French anthropologist Claude Lévi-Strauss used bricolage to describe the characteristic patterns of mythological thought.
 In his description it is opposed to the engineers' creative thinking, which proceeds from goals to means.
 Mythical thought, according to Lévi-Strauss, attempts to re-use available materials in order to solve new problems.